Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms. Huyen was worried when her daughter kept crying and demanding to watch the Brainrot video.

 Many parents are worried when their children spend a lot of time watching Brainrot videos.
 “I really realized that this type of video is dangerous when my child often confuses reality with fantasy.
-One time I gave my child orange-flavored fever-reducing medicine, he shook his head and said something confusing: 'I don't drink U Din Din Din Dun'.
+One time I gave my child orange-flavored fever-reducing medicine, he shook his head and said confusing things: 'I don't drink U Din Din Din Dun'.
 I looked it up online and found out that this is an orange character with limbs created by AI,” said Mr. Do Ngoc Phuoc, a parent whose child is in grade 2.

 Những video kể về "tiểu sử" các nhân vật Brainrot thu hút hàng triệu lượt xem chỉ sau vài ngày đăng tải.